Brian Sollitt: Career

 Sollitt worked for 53 years with Rowntree’s in York, helping create many of the company's best-selling chocolate bars.
 He was part of the team responsible for the creation of the Yorkie, Matchmakers, the Drifter and the Lion Bar lines.

 He also developed the After Eight mint.
 This creation was first released to the market in 1962 and sold more than a billion units.
 He was told, when he created the After Eight mint that the project was to be kept quiet and the process Sollitt developed to prevent the liquid fondant from oozing out of the chocolate casing remains a secret.
-The After Eight mints are now sold in more than 50 countriese.
+The After Eight mints are now sold in more than 50 countries.
 He became an avid collector of After Eight paraphernalia and had one of the largest collections in the world.

 Sollitt retired at the age of 68 in 2007, but came out of retirement in 2012 to celebrate the 50th anniversary of the After Eight and presented a special 3 kg version to Parliament.
 He taught his craft to other staff at Rowntree.

-Quotes
+Recollections

-Confectioner colleague Kath Musgrove said about Sollitt ‘Watching Brian at work was like watching a true craftsman at his trade.
+Confectioner colleague Kath Musgrove said: "Watching Brian at work was like watching a true craftsman at his trade.
 He spent hours at a marble slab expertly hand-covering chocolates each with their own individual markings on.
 He was an ideas man and Brian bombarded the marketing team with his thoughts on what they should sell next.
 He was instrumental over the years in assisting with the launch of many new products."

-Alex Hutchinson, a historian for Nestle which owns Rowntree's, said, "Brian's impact on the British confectionery industry is incalculable.
+Alex Hutchinson, a historian for Nestle (which owns Rowntree's), said: "Brian's impact on the British confectionery industry is incalculable.
 It is easy to forget that the sweets we pick up in the shops today are things that would have been handmade lovingly in the early stages of development by Brian.
 He spent months, or sometimes years, agonising over the technical details of his creations.
 He was an incredible man.
 He was asked to come up with this new chocolate and he did."